 Now you may be thinking the paper plate option is definitely faster (and it is) than these Christmas folded treat boxes.
 But you can easily cut and fold a bunch of these cute DIY cookie box gifts while you wait for the cookies to bake.

 And who wouldn’t love displaying this cute box on their desk (and sneaking a cookie every now and then).
 Even if you wait until the last minute to make your gift, no one will know because this cookie box looks like it was your plan all along.

 So if you need a quick gift for the season, I’m going to show you how easy it is to make this DIY cookie box gift.
 Then you can cross a few more names off your list.

-Start by downloading the printable file by clicking here and then print it on two pieces of cardstock.
-If you are using a printed cardstock, print the pattern on the back (plain side) of the cardstock.
+Start by downloading the printable below in the form and then print it on two pieces of cardstock.
+If you are using a patterned cardstock, print the pattern on the back (plain side) of the cardstock.
 Then when you cut and assemble the boxes the cut lines will be on the inside.

 Cut out the cardstock on the solid lines and crease along all the dotted lines.
 I used a paper cutter with a scoring blade to make it a little easier to fold on the dotted lines.